What is Forskolin?

 While there aren’t any significant side effects from Forskolin use, due to its potential at lowering blood pressure, one should avoid combining it with blood pressure lowering medications or Nitrate based medications as this could potentiate or increase the effects of the medications.
 This in turn could cause unwanted side effects such as dizziness and even fainting.

 Unfortunately, not enough studies have been conducted to conclusively recommend a dosing protocol for the use of Forskolin for weight loss.
-However, the studies that have shown positive benefits have used 250mg of a 10% extract to be consumed twice a day.
+However, studies that have shown positive benefits have used anywhere between 125mg/day to 250mg of a 10% extract to be consumed twice a day.

 You can generally find forskolin as an ingredient in many fat loss supplements, however, you can also find forskolin capsules on its own.